practicalli/neovim-config-redux/README.md

 * [rafaeldelboni/dotfiles](https://github.com/rafaeldelboni/dotfiles) - more advanced and updated configurations
 * [Olical/dotfiles](https://github.com/Olical/dotfiles/tree/main/stowed/.config/nvim) - Neovim configuration from the author of Aniseed and Conjure (and many other wonderful things)

+Support has also been provided in the #vim channel of the Clojurians Slack community.

 ## Prerequisites